serpent7776/clip-dmenu/README.md

 ## Dependencies
 - perl
-- xclip
-- rofi (for now dmenu is not supported)
+- dmenu (or equivalent, like rofi)